horodylova/my-ghibli-server/README.md

 ## Ghibli-Style Image Generator ##

 A web application for generating Studio Ghibli-style images using the OpenAI API.
 Users can enter a text description of a scene, and the application will create a corresponding image in Hayao Miyazaki's anime style.

+I also expanded the app's capabilities to generate not only Ghibli-style illustrations, but also 3D animation-style images inspired by Pixar, Disney, DreamWorks, and Illumination, offering users a broader range of visual storytelling possibilities.

 Technology Stack

 **Backend**: Node.js + Express